Partial Information Sharing over Social Learning Networks: Concluding Remarks

 In this work, we introduced two approaches for taking into account partial information within a social learning framework, where agents communicate their belief about a single hypothesis of interest.
 We have proposed and examined in detail two social learning strategies aimed at operating under partial information.
 In the first strategy, agents consider only partial beliefs.
 In the second strategy, each individual agent becomes {\em self-aware}, in the sense that it exploits its own {\em full} belief (being still forced to use {\em partial} beliefs from its neighbors).
 We established the following main trends.
 While the traditional social learning algorithms that leverage full belief sharing are always able to learn correctly the true hypothesis, a richer behavior characterizes social learning under partial information.
 Both social learning algorithms with partial information proposed in this work learn correctly when the hypothesis of interest is the true hypothesis.
 When the transmitted hypothesis is false, however, mislearning can occur.
 Moreover, we showed that there are cases where the algorithm without self-awareness mislearns, while the algorithm with self-awareness can be led to the right conclusion by increasing the self-weights in the combination matrix.

 Several important questions remain open.
 For example, the results we obtain for the algorithm with self-awareness lead to an undetermined region (the gray area in Fig.~\ref{fig:regions}) where we are not in a position to state whether learning or mislearning occurs.
 Filling this gap would constitute an important advance.
+Another extension is to characterize the beliefs in the non-asymptotic regime inspired by works~\cite{shahrampour2015distributed,nedic2017fast} and use large deviations analysis to characterize the probability of beliefs deviating from their asymptotic limit as performed in~\cite{lalitha2018social} for traditional social learning.

-Another interesting extension pertains the design of an {\em adaptive} strategy where the agents can still share the belief on a single hypothesis, but this hypothesis can change over time.
-It would be interesting to see whether the agents can adapt the choice of the shared hypothesis driven by their streaming data, so as to prevent occurrence of mislearning.
+One future direction of research would be to consider partial information within a continuous version of social learning, i.e., for estimation/regression problems where the parameter space is continuous, and the concept of ``partial information'' under this setting will need to be properly formalized.
+Another interesting extension pertains to the design of an {\em adaptive} strategy where the agents can still share the belief on a single hypothesis, but this hypothesis can change over time, for example, following a Markov chain model.
+It would be particularly interesting to formulate the social learning problem inspired by the existing literature on hidden-Markov-model filtering~\cite{Krishnamurthy}, and determine whether the occurrence of mislearning can be prevented in this case.

+Finally, another extension would be to consider a MAP-inspired rule where, at each instant, the hypothesis shared by each agent is the one corresponding to the maximum belief component, i.e., replacing \eqref{eq:justone} by: